Participants in Summer Abroad, Summer Abroad Internships, and Quarter Abroad programs will be covered by two types of health/accident insurance:

 For some programs, medical insurance is provided through onsite partners, rather than GeoBlue, and the partners will provide you with information on the coverage.
-USA Study Programs will not be covered by GeoBlue Insurance.
+USA Study programs and Virtual Internship programs will not be covered by GeoBlue Insurance.
 Students going on USA Study programs or participating in a Virtual Internship program can use UC Davis SHIP or their personal insurance.

 Students participating in Independent Programs are responsible for securing medical insurance on their own.
-If you are relying on a private medical insurance plan, check the coverage for foreign travel – you may want to consider purchasing insurance that is specifically designed for travel, whether by GeoBlue or other reputable providers.
+If you are relying on a private medical insurance plan, check the coverage for foreign travel.
+You may want to consider purchasing insurance that is specifically intended for travel, whether by GeoBlue or other reputable providers.
 Students participating in Independent Programs should also consider whether or not insurance is included through their program provider.

 - GeoBlue Travel Health Insurance

-You will be provided with an insurance card for GeoBlue that you should carry with you at all times while you are abroad.
+You will be provided with an insurance card via email for GeoBlue that you should print and carry with you at all times while you are abroad.
 Before you travel, set-up your GeoBlue account and download the GeoBlue app, which can help you search for physicians, schedule appointments on short notice and translate medical terms.

 UC Davis policy dictates that GeoBlue coverage cannot be used as a basis for cancelling your Davis SHIP coverage while you are abroad.
 If you are considering cancelling your private, non- Davis SHIP insurance coverage while you are abroad, you should plan carefully to insure that you have coverage in place when you return, since GeoBlue coverage applies only when you are abroad (not through the beginning of the next quarter, as Davis SHIP does).

-While many US medical insurance plans include coverage for overseas travel (check with your provider about additional coverage), UC Davis Study Abroad provides coverage from GeoBlue because it has been designed specifically with travelers in mind.
+While many U.S. medical insurance plans include coverage for overseas travel (check with your provider about additional coverage), UC Davis Study Abroad provides coverage from GeoBlue because it has been designed specifically with travelers in mind.
 GeoBlue has established a network of English-speaking, Western-trained physicians in over 180 countries.
 You are also covered for care from physicians outside of their network, and GeoBlue may be able to pay directly for your expenses so that you do not have to pay out-of-pocket.
-In addition, GeoBlue provides a smartphone app that can help you search for physicians, schedule appointments on short notice and translate medical terms.
+A list of physicians can be found for most destinations by logging into the GeoBlue website with your GeoBlue certificate number on your GeoBlue card.

 - UC Traveler Insurance Coverage

 UCEAP will directly enroll UCEAP participants in a travel insurance policy that is different than the UC Traveler Insurance Coverage for other off-campus programs.
-The policy number, contact information, benefits and exclusions, and claims process can be found in the Insurance chapter of the UCEAP Health and Safety page.Independent Program participants should register themselves on the website for UC Traveler Insurance Coverage.
+The policy number, contact information, benefits and exclusions, and claims process can be found in the Insurance section of the UCEAP Health and Safety page.Independent Program participants should register themselves on the website for UC Traveler Insurance Coverage.

 - Extended Overseas Travel Coverage

 - UC Traveler insurance includes coverage before and after program dates for 7 days (total) of personal deviation for foreign travel or 3 days for domestic travel.
 If you wish to extend UC Traveler coverage, go to the Risk Services website, scroll down to Personal Travel, and click on “UC Personal Travel Program” to read a full description of the coverage, access the brochure and/or enroll.

 - The Mandatory UCEAP Insurance Plan coverage begins several days before the official start of the program and ends several days after the official end of the program begin coverage.
 UCEAP participants can apply for up to three months of extended medical insurance coverage.
-Consult the UCEAP Guide for details.
+Consult the UCEAP Insurance Brochure for details.

-- Most private US insurance plans include coverage for foreign travel, although it will not necessarily include the benefits of plans designed specifically for travel.
+- Most private U.S. insurance plans include coverage for foreign travel, although it will not necessarily include the benefits of plans designed specifically for travel.